cyberbotics/competition-template/ORGANIZER.md

 Update the [README file](../../edit/main/README.md):

 10. Change the title and the description section to describe your new scenario.
+Make them the same as the title and description from the world file to avoid any inconsistencies between webots.cloud's listing and the repository's README.
 11. Update the different fields of the information section:
     - Difficulty: an idea of the benchmark's complexity (for example: Middle School, High School, Bachelor, Master, PhD...)
     - Robot: the name of the robot used in the benchmark